chilts/s3tools/README.md

 $ s3-sync s3.example.com public
 ```

 Example output.
-You can see a subdir/ being created, a cnflict on filesize, a conflict on MD5, an object being
+You can see a subdir/ being created, a conflict on filesize, a conflict on MD5, an object being
 downloaded, a file being uploaded and a file which is the same in both places:

 ```
 + subdir/ (created)
 ✗ different-size.txt (different sizes)
 ✗ different-md5.txt (different MD5s)
+↓ new-object.txt ...
+↑ new-file.js ...
-↓ new-object.txt
+↓ new-object.txt ... done
-↑ new-file.js
+↑ new-file.js ... done
 ✓ file-ok.txt
 ```

 There are various other errors (such as inability to create a subdirectory) and each is preceded with `✗` and followed
 by the error message.
+If a file is ignored for either upload or download, it is postfixed with '(ignored)'.

 ### s3-delete ###